 This course can help you learn more quickly

-Author John Mace has spent much of his life living and working in the
+Author John Mace has spent much of his life living and working in

-Arab countries of the Middle East and North Africa.
+the Arab countries of the Middle East and North Africa.
 An Oxford

-University graduate and former European Commission official, he
+University graduate and former European Commission official,

-training), and latterly as Delegate of the European Commission managing European Development Fund projects overseas.
+and latterly as Delegate of the European Commission managing European Development Fund projects overseas.